Redefining Fitness: Inference, Information and Phase Transitions in Evolutionary Dynamics: Results

-A number of authors have recently noted that the replicator equation under pure selection maps exactly to Bayes relation~\cite{Czegel2022, czegel_multilevel_2019}, written on the right side of Eq.~\ref{eq:frequency-update}.
-Bayes theorem gives the exact update of an initial probability that a hypothesis $h \in H$ is true, $p(h)$ (the prior), given new evidence $D$.
-This is written as the updated (posterior) probability $p(H|D)$.
-Because Bayes' theorem is an identity that follows from the rules of probability, its procedure is the optimal way to incorporate new evidence to update the initial probability~\cite{behrens2007learning}.
-As $p(H|D)$ is more constrained than $p(H)$ the data effectively selects specific hypotheses as more likely in a process where information was learned about the hypothesis space.
+Several authors have recently noted that the replicator equation under pure selection, Eq.~\ref{eq:frequency-update}, maps exactly to Bayes relation~\cite{harper2009replicator,akyildiz_replicator_2017,Czegel2022, czegel_multilevel_2019}, written on the right side of Eq.~\ref{eq:frequency-to-Bayes}.
+Bayes theorem gives the update of the probability that a hypothesis $h \in H$ is true, given an initial distribution $p(h)$ (the prior), and new evidence $D$.
+This is written as the updated (posterior) probability $p(H|D)$ over all $h \in H$.
+Because Bayes' theorem is an identity that follows from the rules of probability, it is exact and the optimal way to incorporate new evidence~\cite{behrens2007learning}.
+As $p(H|D)$ is more constrained than $p(H)$ the data (environment) effectively selects specific hypotheses as more likely in a process where information is learned from the data about the hypothesis space.

 The key quantity in this procedure is $p(D|H)$, known as the likelihood.
 Although it looks like another probability, the likelihood evaluated over the data and the hypotheses is the engine of selection.
 It is interpreted in Bayesian estimation as a probabilistic model predicting the data given each hypothesis.
-The remaining factor is a normalization and does not introduce any new quantity because $p(D)=\sum_H p(D|H)p(H)$.
+The remaining factor is a normalization because $p(D)=\sum_h p(D|h)p(h)$.

-The interpretation of type frequencies as probabilities leads to the mapping of evolutionary dynamics under selection to Bayesian learning~\cite{Czegel2022,czegel_multilevel_2019}.
+Thus, the interpretation of type frequencies as probabilities leads to the mapping of evolutionary dynamics under selection to Bayesian learning~\cite{harper2009replicator,Czegel2022,czegel_multilevel_2019}.
 This is a condition of adaptive optimality, in the sense that it gives the most predictive change in the relative population size of various types, given events in the environment~\cite{frank2009natural}.

-This identification redefines fitness as an explicit model of environmental adaptation without additional assumptions.
+This identification suggests a redefinition of fitness as an explicit probabilistic model of environmental adaptation without additional assumptions.
 To see this, let us map the data, $D$, to environmental states, $D\rightarrow e$, and hypotheses to population types, $H \rightarrow s$.
-We then identify $f_s(t) = f(s|e)$, where $e$ is the state of the environment at time $t$.
+We then identify $f_s(t) = f(s|e)$: at each time step $t$, the environment is observed in state $e$, so the post-selection frequency of type $s$ equals the Bayesian posterior probability of type $s$ given that environmental observation.
+This leads to